ankitpokhrel/jira-cli/README.md

 The `comment` command provides a list of sub-commands to manage issue comments.

 ##### Add
 The `add` command lets you add comment to an issue.
-The command only supports plain text comment at the moment.
+The command supports both [Github-flavored](https://github.github.com/gfm/) and [Jira-flavored](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) markdown for writing comment.
+You can load pre-defined templates using `--template` flag.

 ```sh
 # Add a comment using interactive prompt